connie-chin/javascript-prep-0124-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? number
-- What is string concatenation?
+- What is string concatenation? combining/adding strings together
-- What purpose(s) does the `+` plus operator serve in JavaScript?
+- What purpose(s) does the `+` plus operator serve in JavaScript? adds numbers and adds/concatenates strings
-- What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+- What data type is returned by comparing two values (`<`, `>`, `===`, etc)? boolean
-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? adds a value to a variable, can also use for concatenation

 ## Notes